-What is an Employment Lawyer & When Do You Need One?
+What Does an Employment Lawyer Do & When Do You Need One?

 California employees face a variety of issues in the workplace, from discrimination and harassment to employer retaliation.
 Employment Law Attorneys in California assist employees by making sure their rights are not violated.